 6.3.3 Writing your own aclocal macros

-The aclocal program doesn’t have any built-in knowledge of any macros, so it is easy to extend it with your own macros.
+The aclocal program doesn’t have built-in knowledge of any macros.
+You can extend it with your own macros.

 A macro file’s name should end in .m4.
 Such files should be installed in $(datadir)/aclocal.
-This is as simple as writing:
+This can be done with:

 aclocaldir = $(datadir)/aclocal